The Last Crooked Mile

 The Last Crooked Mile is a 1946 American crime film directed by Philip Ford and written by Jerry Sackheim and Jerome Gruskin.
 The film stars Don "Red" Barry, Ann Savage, Adele Mara, Tom Powers, Sheldon Leonard and Nestor Paiva.
 The film was released on August 9, 1946, by Republic Pictures.

 Plot

-After a bank robbery, the loot disappears and is sought after by an insurance investigator, the police and the surviving robbers.
+After the Jarvis gang pulls off a bank robbery, one member is killed in the subsequent shootout and the rest flee in their getaway car.
+They are recognized at a roadblock and pursued by police.
+The criminals, including Jarvis, are killed in a crash.
+The getaway car is sold to a carnival sideshow.
+An insurance investigator and some surviving gang members begin searching for the missing cash.
+The investigator tracks down Jarvis' girlfriend at a cabaret.
+Several violent incidents occur as he closes in on the location of the money and the remaining culprits.